azlux/nft-stats/README.md

     sudo apt install nft-stats

 ### Manually
-    You can just clone the project, it's a one-script (`nft-stats.py` project)
+You can just clone the project, it's a one-script (`nft-stats.py`) project.
+But you will have not auto-update.

 ### Example
 #### Without nft-stats